1975 Cutlass Supreme

 Remaining steps:

-• spray 2 more coats of clear
+• spray 1 full coat of clear

-• detailed wet sand all by hand with 2000 grit next day
+• detailed wet sand 2000 grit

 • buff clearcoat within 48 hours